-- Data minimisation – The personal data that is being collected must be limited, relevant, and adequate only for the purposes of which the data is being processed.
+- Data minimisation – The personal data that is being collected must be limited, relevant, and adequate only for the purposes for which the data is being processed.

 - Accuracy – Personal data must be accurate and kept current.
 Your organisation will need to make every reasonable step to ensure the data is accurate.
 Regard for the purpose of which data is processed should be considered and data should be rectified or deleted without delay.

 - Storage limitation – Personal data should be kept in a form that makes the identification of data subjects possible, for no longer than is necessary, for the purposes of the processing.
 However, personal data may be stored for longer when it is needed for archiving purposes that are in the public interest, historical or scientific research or for statistical purposes.
 This should be in accordance with Article 89(1) and subject to proper safeguarding of the rights and freedoms of the data subject.

 - Integrity and confidentiality (security) – Personal data should be processed in a way that guarantees the security of personal data.
 This should include protection against accidental loss, unlawful and unauthorised processing, and damage and destruction, using appropriate organisational and technical measures.

 - Accountability – The controller (the organisation that decides what and how data is processed) is responsible for and must be able to demonstrate compliance as defined under paragraph 1.